vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Quaternions.md

 An orientation is a rotational placement, similar to position. `transform.rotation` is the global orientation of a transform.
 A rotation is a manipulation of another orientation or rotation, similar to a movement vector.

-Sadly, just to confuse everyone rotation is a general term and is used to describe both orientation and rotation.
+Sadly, rotation is a general term and is used to describe both orientations and rotations.

 ### The API
-#### Rotation Construction
+#### Rotation construction
 - [Quaternion.identity](Quaternions/Identity.md)
 - [Quaternion.Euler](Quaternions/Euler.md)
 - [Quaternion.AngleAxis](Quaternions/AngleAxis.md)
 - [Quaternion.LookRotation](Quaternions/LookRotation.md)
 - [Quaternion.FromToRotation](Quaternions/FromToRotation.md)

-#### Rotation Modification and Application
+#### Rotation modification and application
 - [* (Multiplication)](Quaternions/Multiplication.md)
 - [Quaternion.Inverse](Quaternions/Inverse.md)